-As of June 30, 2022, the District had invested \$15,608,646 in capital assets, net of depreciation.
-The District's investment in capital assets includes land, buildings, improvements, software, vehicles, and equipment.
-Activity in capital assets for the year can be found in Note 5 to the financial statements.
+As of June 30, 2023, the District had invested \$16,210,758 in capital assets, net of depreciation and amortization.
+The District's investment in capital assets includes subscriptions, land, buildings, improvements, vehicles, and equipment.
+Activity in capital assets for the year can be found in Note 5 of the financial statements for physical assets and Note 13 for software subscriptions.
+In 2022-2023, GASB 96 came into effect which the requirement that subscriptions (SBITAs) be shown as an intangible capital asset on the financial statements.
+This increased the capital assets by \$265,185 in 22-23.